drount/plays-api/README.md

 - Validation: some basic validation of the input is already performed, but more checks should be done.
 - It is probably a bad idea to use artists and songs name as identifiers.
-- Pagination for the `get_song_plays` and  `get_channel_plays` endpoints
+- Pagination for the `get_song_plays` and  `get_channel_plays` endpoints to limiting response body size.
-- Testing: Unit tests, integration tests, performance tests
+- Testing: unit tests, integration tests, performance tests.
-- Add time information to the plays tables' partition key.
-Right now a single partition (song/channel) can grow to much, making it more difficult to distribute data evenly across the cluster.
+- Add time information to the some tables' partition key.
+Right now a single partition (song/channel) can grow infinitely, making it more difficult to distribute data evenly across the cluster.
 - Logging and Monitoring
-- Replication: add more nodes to the Cassandra cluster an set replication strategy.
+- Replication: add more nodes to the Cassandra cluster and set replication strategy.

 ### Notes on Scalability
-There are two easy ways of scaling the application:
+There are two basic ways of scaling the application:
 - Add more application servers behind a load balancer
 - Add more nodes to the Cassandra cluster